greyels/something-for-Leonid/README.md

-# Scripts to test the feature (sockets, multithreading)
+# Keep-alive scripts to test the feature